mkrnr/stenoblog/_posts/2019-07-21-working-on-a-german-steno-theory.md

 Thereby I went for a simple [pattern-matching approach](https://github.com/mkrnr/regenpfeifer/blob/master/regenpfeifer/word_pattern_matcher.py) to build my dictionary and the patterns which are separated in left consonants, vowels, and right consonants can be found [here](https://github.com/mkrnr/regenpfeifer/tree/master/regenpfeifer/assets/patterns).
 After applying this rather simple pattern matching, the results need to be [validated](https://github.com/mkrnr/regenpfeifer/blob/master/regenpfeifer/stroke_validator.py) to see if they fit the steno order.

-The current result of this approach can be found in the [GitHub repo of the Regenpfeifer plover plugin](https://github.com/mkrnr/plover_german_regenpfeifer/blob/master/plover_german_regenpfeifer/dictionaries/main.json).
+The current result of this approach can be found in the [GitHub repo of the Regenpfeifer Plover plugin](https://github.com/mkrnr/plover_regenpfeifer/blob/master/plover_regenpfeifer/dictionaries/main.json).

 Some examples that turned out quite reasonable:
 ```